The journey to Reimagine Work:

 He always stayed true to himself.

 Work will always evolve.
 The tools will change.
-The titles will shift, but the core of good work — curiosity, connection, integrity — never goes out of fashion.
+The titles will shift, but the core of good work, curiosity, connection, and integrity never goes out of fashion.

 My dad figured that out without a strategy deck or a leadership programme.
 He just listened to his gut and chose happiness over status.